 - If your dog experiences pain while swallowing, it’s likely the next step will be a loss of appetite.
 If you have a finicky eater, this will be harder to detect, but still noticeable.

 - The next step, after pain and loss of appetite, will be weight loss.
-Many other things can cause your dog to lose weight as well, but you’re likely to be able to tell the difference.
-This is especially the case if you’ve already seen prior symptoms of what you suspect is acid reflux.
+Many other things can cause dog weight loss, but you’re likely to be able to tell the difference.
+This is especially the case if you’ve already seen prior symptoms of acid reflux in dogs.

 Making notes of these symptoms with time of day, frequency, and when they happen (such as after a walk or a meal) can really help, especially if you visit your vet.